Fuming Uruguay sees red over ban on hero Suarez

 Alcides Ghiggia, the man who scored the winning goal for Uruguay in the 1950 World Cup against Brazil, had told Reuters Suarez deserved a ban.

+"I don't know what this kid thinks and what goes through his head...
+Whether you're Uruguayan or of an other nationality, you always have to reproach these things on the field, this is not a war."

-(Reporting by Malena Castaldi and Irene Schreiber; Writing by Alexandra Ulmer; Editing by Nigel Hunt)
+(Reporting by Malena Castaldi; Writing by Alexandra Ulmer, Editing by Nigel Hunt)